iamFIREcracker/cg/README.md

 # Todo

 - replace `LOAD`?!
-- support multiple guesses per line, and multiple guesses per...guesser
+- support multiple guesses per...guesser
 - enhance `DEFINE-GUESSER` to extract documentation from the definition, and...maybe run it?
 A la python's docstring
 - simplify `cg-fzf` to use `xargs` instead -- `xargs -t -I {} bash -c {}`